 Carpet cleaners can keep your carpets looking new

 No matter how frequently you vacuum, carpets eventually show their age.
 But often, what we consider general wear is just a combination of stains and dirt ground into the carpet fibers.
-Before you replace that tired-looking carpet, you might consider a thorough cleaning in one of three ways: You could hire a professional carpet cleaning service, rent a carpet cleaning machine or buy your own carpet cleaner so you can haul it out whenever you need it.
+Before you spend the big bucks to replace that tired-looking carpet, you might consider a thorough cleaning.
+There are three basic ways to do so: hire a professional carpet cleaning service, rent a carpet cleaning machine or buy your own carpet cleaner so you can haul it out whenever you need it.

 The inconvenient part of any type of carpet cleaning is having to deal with wet carpeting.
 Drying times depend upon how powerful the suction action is and how much of the remaining water the unit removes.
-Our research shows that three hours is about the minimum you can expect from the best carpet cleaners.
+Our research shows that three hours is about the minimum wait time you can expect for dry (or dry enough) carpets from the best carpet shampooers.
 Some carpet cleaners have heated, forced air systems that will speed that up somewhat.

 When you fill the water tank of a carpet cleaner, it's suggested that you use hot water for the best cleaning and sanitizing, but that water will gradually cool down as you work.
 Some carpet cleaners have systems that keep the water heated, which is a very desirable feature for some.